xIndeonx/SupremeBOT/README.md

 ## License

-This project is not licensed and can be used by anyone.
+This project is not licensed.

-Please mention this site if you use our project :-)
+This project is closed-source and will remain so.

 ## Acknowledgments

 * [York Grimes'](https://anidiotsguide.gitbooks.io/discord-js-bot-guide/getting-started/the-long-version.html) An Idiot's Guide tutorial on how to make a Discord-Bot from scratch
-* [Crawl's](https://www.youtube.com/playlist?list=PLVzaElkTvlQae8XJ0ujnEgz1GviufNx8h) tutorial for the music section of our bot
+* [Crawl's](https://www.youtube.com/playlist?list=PLVzaElkTvlQae8XJ0ujnEgz1GviufNx8h) tutorial for the music commands of our bot
-* Hat tip to anyone else who's code was used for this project
+* Hat tip to anyone else whose code was used for this project